MMcBreezy/word-guessr-react/README.md

 # Word Guessr React UI 🕹️

 Welcome to the Word Guessr React UI repository!
 This repository houses the frontend user interface for the Word Guessr game.
 Word Guessr uses a Node backend API to handle game logic such as creating new games, tracking game state, and managing guesses.
 The React UI makes calls to the API based on user input.
-The server responds with a JOSN object which updates the UI compoents to reflect the game state to the player.
+The server responds with a JOSN object which updates the UI components to reflect the game state to the player.
 You can find the Word Guessr API repository [here](https://github.com/MMcBreezy/word-guessr-api).

 ## Installation